 Quick Answers: It varies based on your trailer and the amount of weight you are hauling.

-Shocker Air Receiver Hitch: Add air pressure until the bump cushion is compressed 1/8″.
-If you add weight to trailer, you will need to add air.
+Shocker Air Receiver Hitch: Add air pressure until the hitch frame touches the front bump cushion and compresses it up to 1/8″.
+If you add weight to trailer, just add air.

 Shocker Gooseneck Air Hitch: See below.